 CS2 Stats Tracker: How to Actually Use Your Data to Rank Up

 Every CS2 player knows their K/D ratio.
 Very few know what to do with it.
-This guide shows you how to turn raw numbers into actual rank gains.
+This guide shows you how to turn raw numbers into actual rank gains — using a proper CS2 stats tracker and the right methodology.

 What Stats Actually Matter in CS2